 August 15th is a special day for Indians because it was on this day in the year 1947 that Indians overcame British rule and imperialism in their country through their collective effort.
-On August 15th, they proclaimed they proclaimed their independence!
+On August 15th, they proclaimed their independence!

 India has been welcoming, hosting, and accommodating people of various backgrounds almost throughout its entire history.
 While entire groups of people, including the Greeks, Scythians, and Huns among others were never actually seen as colonizers, as a result of their policies, the British were in fact seen as such.

 The British drained India of its wealth and robbed it of the riches that had once made her the world’s largest and most powerful economy.
 It was but natural for the British to call India “the jewel in the crown of the British empire.”
 After all, Indian wealth fueled the rise of Britain as a global power.

 Greeks vs British and Their Methods of Ruling India

 The Greeks of India are one of the oldest nationalities that called this country their home.
 Even after ruling India and their holiest cities such as Ayodhya and Mathura, they never imposed their religious beliefs on the autochthonous population of the land.
 Rather, they assimilated elements from local belief systems into their own belief system.